 14.2 We understand that a child or young person may make an allegation against a member of staff.
-If such an allegation is made, the member of staff receiving the allegation will immediately inform Luke or the most senior member of staff available.
+If such an allegation is made, the member of staff receiving the allegation will immediately inform Irma or the most senior member of staff available.

-14.3 Luke on all such occasions will discuss the content of the allegation with the LADO (Local Authority Designated Officer) before taking any action.
+14.3 Irma on all such occasions will discuss the content of the allegation with the LADO (Local Authority Designated Officer) before taking any action.
 In our county contact should be made with Alison Beasley LADO (01865 815956) or Sandra Pasquet, Assistant Designated Officer (01865 323457)

 14.5 The school will follow the procedures for managing allegations against staff, as outlined in keeping children safe in education 2015.

 14.6 Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult with the LADO

 14.7 Our lettings agreement for other users requires that the organiser will follow LA procedures for managing allegations against staff and, where necessary, the suspension of adults from premises.

 If a teacher or member of staff has concerns about the behaviour of another member of staff towards a pupil, he or she should report it at once to Irma.
 Any concern will be thoroughly investigated under the school’s whistle-blowing procedures.
 If there is evidence of criminal activity, the Police will always be informed.
 Wherever possible, and subject to the rights of the pupil, the member of staff will be informed of the outcome of the investigation.
 No one who reports a genuine concern in good faith needs to fear retribution.